StellarSand/IYPS/README.md

 ## Changelog
-All notable changes to this project will be documented [here](https://github.com/the-weird-aquarian/IYPS/blob/master/CHANGELOG.md).
+All notable changes to this project will be documented in the [changelog](https://github.com/the-weird-aquarian/IYPS/blob/master/CHANGELOG.md).